lukecav/awesome-blocks/README.md

 * [Grids: Layout builder for WordPress](https://wordpress.org/plugins/grids/) - Layout builder for WordPress.
 * [Premium Blocks for Gutenberg](https://wordpress.org/plugins/premium-blocks-for-gutenberg/) - Gutenberg blocks that will help you build amazing pages with the new WordPress Gutenberg editor.
 * [Extra Gutenberg Blocks Options: Blocks Design, Style, Custom CSS](https://wordpress.org/plugins/stylist/) - Simple yet powerful visual style editor.
+* [Block Gallery – Photo Gallery Gutenberg Blocks](https://wordpress.org/plugins/block-gallery/) - The most advanced suite of gallery blocks for the Gutenberg block editor.
+Create stunning masonry, carousel and stacked galleries in seconds, with the brilliantly intuitive interface.
+Block Gallery is absolutely the best collection of native editor gallery blocks in the world.